raspberrypilearning/target-practice/en/step_8.md

 **Try it:** Your program will adjust the animation based on how powerful you make the engine and how much fuel you put in the rocket, to decide whether the rocket successfully enters orbit.
 How much fuel do you want to use?

-**Tip:** around 5000 kg should be enough but experiment with the numbers.
+**Tip:** around 5000 kg should be enough but experiment with the numbers to see what happens.

 <iframe src="https://trinket.io/embed/python/ced6bff454?outputOnly=true&start=result" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>
 </iframe>